Sudhi-Varun/secondweek/README.md

  2) 'client' folder in this repo contains modifications to include update function, hard coded database and ip address of test server.
 Replace client in the local deployment done earlier with this one.

  3) 'dist' folder is the build genertated using webpack.
-This is a standalone self contained web resources folder, which can be ported to any stytem or server.
+This is a standalone self contained web resources folder, which can be ported to any system or server.

  4) Install capacitor (capacitor.js) at the root folder of the node.js installation.